TuhinKundu/Keyphrase-extraction-for-research-articles/README.md

 # Keyphrase-extraction-for-research-articles

-Model for extracting and ranking keyphrases from research articles using an unsupervised theme and position biased-PageRank model.
+Model for extracting and ranking keyphrases from research articles using an unsupervised theme and position biased-PageRank graph.
 Part of Deep learning for NLP course in Fall 19 semester at the University of Illinois at Chicago.

 ### Requirements:
 * Numpy